Fredericiagade: Notable buildings and residents

 The building at the corner with Bredgade has housed Østre Landsret since 1918.
-It was originally built as opera house from Frederick IV in 1701-02 and was either designed by W.F. von Platen or J.C.
+It was originally built as opera house from Frederick IV in 1701–02, and was either designed by W.F. von Platen or J.C.
 Ernst.
-It was later used as a Cadet Academy and was also used by Rigsdagen after the fire of Christiansborg Palace.
+It was later used as a Cadet Academy, and was also used by Rigsdagen after the fire of Christiansborg Palace.

-The Hansen Mansion (Mo.
-21) is a town mansion from 1835 designed by Jørgen Hansen Koch.
+The Hansen Mansion (No. 21) is a town mansion from 1835 designed by Jørgen Hansen Koch.

 The apartment buildings at No. 4, No. 8, No. 12 and No. 14 all date from the first half of the 1850s and are also listed.